onlyem91/marathonv5/README.md

 # MARATHON - Develop
 This is were I keep some custom additions to the Jalian Marathon software.
+Currently this project is based on the Marathon 5.2.2.0 version with the following additions:
+- Addition: process clicks on TableColumnHeaders
+- Fixed the limitation on the length of the installation path / VM arguments.
+This used to result in the application not starting due to missing VM args and an error message "move marathon to shorter installation path".

 # MARATHON - Test Automation for Java/Swing and Java/FX applications